numenta/nupic-legacy/docs/source/quick-start/network.rst

     probabilities = classifierRegion.getOutputData("probabilities")

-Refer to the documentation of :class:`.SDRClassisifierRegion` for more information about output values and their structure.
+Refer to the documentation of :class:`~nupic.regions.SDRClassifierRegion.SDRClassifierRegion` for more information about output values and their structure.

 We'll use the helper function below to extract predictions more easily from